analavishal/tiny-tools/README.md

 For better battery Life

-Reminds to connect charger if battery less than 40% Reminds to remove charger if battery greater than 80%
+Reminds to connect charger if battery less than 40% and to remove charger if battery greater than 80%

 # Eyes for Windows
 to decrease eye strain